 If you’re using WordPress to create a membership site, part of that process is deciding on a theme.
 But with so many options out there, which one should you choose?

-Hopefully, this list of WordPress themes for membership sites steers you in the right direction.
-Although any high-quality theme should work with your chosen membership plugin, selecting the right multipurpose WordPress theme has many advantages.
+Knowing the five best WordPress membership themes is a great place to start!
+Although any high-quality theme should work with your chosen membership plugin, selecting the right multipurpose theme has many advantages.

 WordPress Themes for Creating Membership Sites